Make-School-Labs/tip-calc/README.md

 `<h1>Tip Calculator</h1>`

 Check your work in the browser.
+Open `index.html` in the browser if you haven't already, or refresh the brwoser if you have.

-**Attributes**
+### Attributes

 Think of attributes as options that are used to configure elements.
-You add them to tags.
+You add attributes to the opening tag.

 Attributes follow a syntax of `name="value"`.

-Here you included the `id` and `value` attributes each with different values.
+Earlier you included the `id` and `value` attributes each with different values.

 Identify the attributes, their names, and values in the sample code above...